 Like most, I’m exhausted by the incessant flood of bad news and catastrophes that hit our news and social feeds.
-But, geopolitics aside, this blog isn’t about analyzing the roots of terrorism or the discussion of appropriate responses to any of the world’s ailments.
-This is a blog written by someone who writes words for other people and has a pretty decent idea of how to market ideas online.
-That being the case, there’s something that I want to talk about that happened on Friday from a professional sense.
-Because something happened in our world as web marketers – and it was appalling.
+But, geopolitics aside, this blog isn’t about analyzing the roots of terrorism, causes of climate change, or the discussion of appropriate responses to any of the world’s ailments.
+This is a blog written by someone who writes words for other people and knows how to market ideas.
+That being the case, there’s something that I want to talk about that keeps happening in our world as web marketers – and it’s appalling.

 It’s indicative of the continued erosion of the value of social media as a vehicle for real engagement; of the vast number of so-called “social media experts” that have, time and time again, proven that they have no idea what social actually means.

-While the human in me was recoiling in horror at what transpires in a time of crisis; whether it’s an ocean away or much closer to home, the professional in me was recoiling at what I was seeing in my Twitter stream.
+While the human in me recoils in horror at what transpires in a time of crisis; whether it’s an ocean away or much closer to home, the professional in me never fails to recoil when I look at my Twitter stream.

 You see, when news breaks, Twitter is my default go-to.
 The media has largely proven itself to be an entertainment industry first, a money-making enterprise second, and an actual news reporting entity somewhere down around number eight or nine on the list.
 As such, I mostly ignore it.
 But the ability to get information quickly and from multiple sources simultaneously makes Twitter a no-brainer when it comes to following a breaking story.

 My personal and professional streams are one and the same.
 The account I use to get news and information is the same account that I use to keep up with the goings-on in my industry.
 And, as incredible as it seems in the time of crisis, my industry never fails to keep on keeping on.

-As Paris burned and innocent people died, so-called social media experts continued tweeting out self-serving links; links to posts they wrote, links to posts that other people wrote, links to classes they want you to sign up for, links to live video chats they’re hosting – with no acknowledgement of what’s happening in the world around them.
+So-called social media experts continue tweeting out self-serving links – links to posts they wrote, links to posts that other people wrote, links to classes they want you to sign up for, links to live video chats they’re hosting – with no acknowledgement of what’s happening in the world around them.

-Of course, anyone who has been online long enough knows that these people weren’t sitting in front of their TVs watching this unfold while they wrote and sent these tweets.
+Of course, anyone who has been online more than a day or two knows that these people aren’t sitting in front of their TVs watching these events unfold while they write and send these tweets.
 Hell, anyone who has almost any social presence whatsoever knows that most of what you see today isn’t actually composed in real time.
 It’s all automated – pre-composed and calendared to go out at regular intervals to ensure that your “voice” continues to be heard, even when you’re nowhere near a computer.
-It’s the new way of gaining “influence” and, frankly, it sucks.
+It’s today’s way of gaining “influence” and, frankly, it sucks.

 You know why it sucks?
 Because there’s a dirty little secret that no one wants you to know.
 Here it is: